arthvadrr/SuperDucky/README.md

 npm run dev
 ```

-This will start the server and the overlay concurrently.
+This uses `concurrently` to run both the server and the overlay.

 ## Environment Variables

-Use `.env` files to configure environment variables.
+Use `.env.shared.local` and `.env.server.local` files to configure environment variables.
 Examples are provided as `.env-example` in both the `server` and `overlay` directories.

 ## Example Environment Variables